Affordable Care Act 1095 Reporting: FAQs

 Is the 1095-B form mandatory?
 Will I be getting this each year?

-Insurers and sponsors of self-insured plans must send the form annually beginning in 2016.
+Insurers and sponsors of self-insured plans must send the form annually.

 I retired in June and enrolled in WEA Med Plus.
 Why is the 1095-B form blank when I had coverage with WEA Med Plus?

 WEA Med Plus participants must have Medicare as their primary insurance.
 Medicare will report coverage for all Medicare participants.
 Health plans that require enrollment in Medicare are not required to file 1095-B forms as it would be redundant.

 My social security number is missing from the form.
 What should I do?